 Once enabled, Dynatrace will

-- Automatically detect UUIDs, IP addresses, and other IDs in the URL path and replace these parts with the string
+- Automatically detect UUIDs, IBANs, IP addresses, and other IDs in the URL path and replace these parts with a string like

 - Replace query parameter values with the string

 Masking of user action names (Web applications only)

 When Dynatrace detects a user action that triggers a page load or an AJAX/XHR action, it constructs a name for the user action based on:

 key press on...)